 How To Buy And Sell Concert Tickets For A Profit

-There’s one question we need to answer first: why can ticket reselling be a lucrative pursuit?
+There’s just one question we need to answer first: why can ticket reselling be a lucrative pursuit?
+There's no sense in you spending all of your time and energy on it if you can't come away with some easy money.

 It’s because the money-makers behind a big event hate empty seats.

 Imagine if U2 played to a half-empty arena.
-What if the New England Patriots played their games in a stadium with a ton of empty chairs?
+Or what if the New England Patriots played their games in a stadium with a ton of empty chairs?

-It would look terrible and all parties involved would either lost interest and/or lose money.
+It would look terrible and all parties involved would either lose interest or lose money.
 That’s why artists, event managers, and arena owners very often sell tickets below market value, to ensure every ticket in the place is sold.
 They’d rather sell underpriced tickets than have an empty venue.

 Enter ticket resellers.

-Ticket resellers buy tickets at this intentionally underpriced value and can then sell them for just a little bit more.
+Ticket resellers buy tickets at this underpriced value and can then sell them for just a little bit more.
 This means profit for the reseller.
+And this isn't unethical.

 How To Get Started Reselling Tickets